learn-co-students/js-object-oriented-daily-lunch-v-000/README.md

 * Build a domain model with class relations using JavaScript iterator methods
 * Use JavaScript to answer questions about data stored in our application
-* For the purposes of this lab, we're using a global store variable as our database.
+* In this lab, we're using a global store variable to manage application state; it's our frontend 'database'.

 ## Instructions